 “I have big dreams.
 Maybe you can relate?
 I’m constantly having awesome business ideas that I just know would be amazing and serve my audience, but I can never seem to see them through until the end.
 I always get stuck, then give up.
 It just becomes too overwhelming to handle all the details and remember all the steps I need to take to make my idea a reality.
 How do you handle complex projects with lots of complexity & deadlines, whether that’s for yourself or for with your clients?”

 You find a system that works for you.

 The truth is, there’s no one simple magic formula for getting projects done.
-The enormous variety of project management apps and leadership styles alone shows us that there is more than one way to skin a cat (so to speak).
+The enormous variety of project management apps and leadership styles alone shows us that there is more than one way to get complex projects done.
 There are so many ways to make your ideas a reality, and finding the system that works for you involves a LOT of trial and error.

 Do you know how many task management systems I went through before settling on my current fave?
 Way too many.
 And I STILL think about changing it!
 Regularly!
 So my caveat to all that follows is to say: keep trying new things.
 Keep experimenting with calendar blocking or batching your tasks or whatever newfangled paper planner lights you up this week.
 Keep exploring until you find what works for you.